NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 3. Disclaimer of Warranties

-NetEng-Pro provides its platforms and services on an "as is" and "as available" basis without warranties of any kind, whether express or implied.
+Network Pro provides its platforms and services on an "as is" and "as available" basis without warranties of any kind, whether express or implied.
 We do not guarantee the accuracy, reliability, availability, or security of our services.

 ### 4. Assumption of Risk

-Your use of NetEng-Pro platforms is entirely at your own risk.
+Your use of Network Pro platforms is entirely at your own risk.
 We do not guarantee the security, integrity, or reliability of data stored on external or third-party infrastructure.

 ### 5. Limitation of Liability

-To the fullest extent permitted by law, NetEng-Pro, its affiliates, owners, operators, and contributors shall not be liable for any direct, indirect, incidental, consequential, or punitive damages, including but not limited to data loss, loss of profits, or damages arising from reliance on or use of our platforms.
+To the fullest extent permitted by law, Network Pro, its affiliates, owners, operators, and contributors shall not be liable for any direct, indirect, incidental, consequential, or punitive damages, including but not limited to data loss, loss of profits, or damages arising from reliance on or use of our platforms.

 ### 6. Indemnification

-By using NetEng-Pro's platforms, you agree to indemnify, defend, and hold harmless NetEng-Pro, its affiliates, owners, operators, and contributors from any claims, damages, liabilities, losses, or expenses (including legal fees) arising from or related to your use of our services.
+By using Network Pro's platforms, you agree to indemnify, defend, and hold harmless Network Pro, its affiliates, owners, operators, and contributors from any claims, damages, liabilities, losses, or expenses (including legal fees) arising from or related to your use of our services.

 ### 7. Governing Law and Jurisdiction